 For instance, bodybuilders have a high BMI but very little body fat.
 Also, in an older population, BMI does not take into account factors such as shrinkage and vertebral collapse, which can influence overall height but affect people differently.

 The scientists believe that belly fat’s impact on cognitive ability might be due to increased secretion of inflammatory markers — in particular, C-reactive protein.
-This chemical is produced in response to signals sent out by fat cells, and increased levels have previously been linked to a decline in cognitive performance.
+This chemical is produced in response to signals sent out by fat cells, and increased levels have previously been linked to a

-It is worth noting that studies indicate that levels of inflammatory markers in the blood have been shown to increase in the run-up to dementia, before symptoms appear.
+It is worth noting that studies indicate that levels of inflammatory markers in the blood have

 Another molecule that seemed to be important was hemoglobin A1C (HbA1C).
 In fact, when the researchers controlled for levels of HbA1C in their analysis, the significant effect of belly fat on cognition disappeared.

 HbA1C is a form of hemoglobin that is used to assess average blood glucose concentrations in people with diabetes.
-Reduced cognitive ability has previously been measured in people with diabetes, perhaps due to insulin sensitivity in the hippocampus, involved in memory storage.
+Reduced cognitive ability has previously been

 Because both obesity and cognitive decline are such huge burdens on individuals and society at large, this line of investigation is vital.
 Potentially, by reducing levels of obesity, dementia prevalence could also be curtailed.